Mallick Bari (Midnapore)

 The Mallick Bari is an erstwhile Zamindari palace or rajbari located in the district of Paschim Medinipur, West Bengal, India.
 At present, the rajbari is one of Midnapore's most prominent heritage sites.
 Constructions commenced under Midnapore's then Zamindar Janmenjay Mallick, several hundred years ago.
+In 1922, estate administration was taken over by the Court of Wards.
+Swapan Dasgupta has suggested that the estate's extent included areas of modern day Kharagpur, Debra, Moyna, Daspur, Midnapur, Narsingarh, Bhagwanpur, Patashpur, Dantan and Binpur.

 History

 Mallick Bari palace was the official residence of the Zamindars of Midnapore, among whom Chowdhury Zamindar Jamini Nath Mallick was the most prominent.
 It is after the titular surname of the dynastic aristocrats and the palace that the location has been named Mallick Chowk.
 Among the notable aspects is the family's historic Durga Puja, started almost three centuries back, to avert the Maratha invasion of Bengal under the command of Raghuji Bhonsale, later King of Nagpur in today's Maharashtra.
 Among the traditions are the practices of firing a cannon at the commencement of the Sandhi Puja to notify the other publicly organised pujas and pandals in the vicinity and Kobi-Ganer Lorai, a form of Bengali folk performance that entailed a verbal duel among opponent poets, patronised by former aristocrats in the Bengal region.
 Apart from the familial Durga Puja, Jamini Mallick also patronised Chandi Puja in today's East Midnapore region.